-Yes, these all are Republicans.
-Yet all have different views for what the country needs.
-To put it bluntly, each thinks the answer is himself.
+Yes, these were all descriptions of Republicans.
+Yet all had different views for what the country needs.
+To put it bluntly, each thought the answer was himself.

-For average citizens, political opinions are becoming increasingly myopic.
+For them, political opinions are also becoming increasingly myopic.
 Most tend to watch news networks, listen to radio programs, and read news only from sources that cater to their political leanings.
 The longer people marinate in their own ideas, the less likely they are to consider opposing views.

-This is even true on social media sites such as Facebook.
+Again, a main culprit is social media sites such as Facebook and Twitter.

-“With the presidential race heating up,” The New York Times reported, “a torrent of politically charged commentary has flooded Facebook, the world’s largest social networking site, with some users deploying their ‘unfollow’ buttons like a television remote to silence distasteful political views.
+The New York Times reported that “a torrent of politically charged commentary has flooded Facebook, the world’s largest social networking site, with some users deploying their ‘unfollow’ buttons like a television remote to silence distasteful political views.
 Coupled with the algorithm now powering Facebook’s news feed, the unfollowing is creating a more homogenized political experience of like-minded users, resulting in the kind of polarization more often associated with MSNBC or Fox News.
 And it may ultimately deflate a central promise of the Internet: Instead of offering people a diverse marketplace of challenging ideas, the web is becoming just another self-perpetuating echo chamber.”

 Such political clashes derive from the start of the nation.
 Many of the Founding Fathers ascribed to the Enlightenment movement.
 The Encyclopaedia Britannica stated: “Central to Enlightenment thought were the use and celebration of reason, the power by which humans understand the universe and improve their own condition.
 The goals of rational humanity were considered to be knowledge, freedom, and happiness.”